jonescompneurolab/oscar-install/README.md

 # oscar-install

-Helpful guidance for installing and using HNN-Core on the OSCAR supercomputer
+For any newer students joining the lab who want or need to use HNN-Core on the OSCAR supercomputing environment, this repository should have everything they need to get started.

+# Step 0: Register for an OSCAR account

+First, go to this page on our lab's Notion to find out how to sign up for an OSCAR account: https://www.notion.so/jonescompneurolab/OSCAR-Guide-651fd55a117a41fc998b7c9a62f302b2 .

 # Step 1: Download this repository

-For any newer students joining the lab who want or need to use HNN-Core on the OSCAR supercomputing environment, this repository should have everything they need to get started.
-The first step is to download this 'repository'.
+Next, login to OSCAR and, from OSCAR, download this 'repository'.
 The easiest way to download this is to, once you are inside an SSH session to Oscar (or, via a Desktop session using OpenOnDemand, open the program at the bottom that says "Terminal Emulator"), run the following command:

 ```
 git clone https://github.com/jonescompneurolab/oscar-install